 Often an English-speaking singer or musician is on hand to answer questions about current opera productions and about life on the international opera circuit.

-The seventeenth round of Frankfurt OperaTalk is scheduled to take place on four Monday evenings in the spring of 2015: March 2, March 16, April 20 and May 4.
+The eighteenth round of Frankfurt OperaTalk is scheduled to take place on four Monday evenings in the autumn of 2015: September 21, October 5, November 9 and November 23.
 Enrollment has already begun at www.vhs.frankfurt.de.